 You can only apply once in a cycle.
 Please don't apply more than once in a cycle, as you can't receive a refund for further applications.
 If you've applied in previous cycles and want to apply again, you'll have to submit a new application.

 Here’s a step-by-step guide to filling in your application – you can find more help text in Apply.
-You can also download this short guide to Filling in your UCAS application (3.44 MB).
+You can also download this short guide to filling in your UCAS application (322.78 KB).

 Before you start your application, here are the top things admissions teams will look for when reviewing your application.

 - Content of written personal statement displaying passion for the subject area, while demonstrating motivation, enthusiasm, and the skills and experiences that will enable you to succeed at university.

 - Quality and content of reference.

 - Knowledge of and commitment to the subject discipline.

 - Good attitude to learning and personal development.